Last updated in April 2015

 - their shared colonial history (1884-1915) and Germany’s consequent special responsibility towards Namibia

-- close cultural ties with the approximately 20,000-strong German-speaking community in Namibia
+- close cultural ties with the German-speaking community in Namibia

-- more than two decades of enduring and substantial bilateral development cooperation worth over EUR 800 million, the highest per capita rate paid by Germany to an African country.
+- more than two decades of enduring and substantial bilateral development cooperation worth over EUR 800 million.

 A milestone in German policy on Namibia was the German Bundestag’s 1989 resolution that underlined Germany’s historical and political responsibility towards Namibia.
-In another resolution dating from 2004, the German Bundestag remembered the victims of the colonial war and reaffirmed its intention to strengthen Germany’s good bilateral relations with Namibia.
+In another resolution dating from 2004, the German Bundestag remembered the victims of the colonial war (1904-1907/8) and reaffirmed its intention to strengthen Germany’s good bilateral relations with Namibia.
 In 2007 the Speaker of Namibia’s National Assembly, Gurirab, visited Berlin and in 2008 German Bundestag President Lammert travelled to Namibia.
 Relations between the two countries’ parliaments have been further strengthened by the establishment of a Namibian-German Parliamentary Friendship Group, which visited Berlin for the first time in March 2013.
+The German Bundestag also fosters relations with the Namibian parliament through the Parliamentary Friendship Group for Relations with the SADC States.

-In 2004, then Federal Economic Cooperation and Development Minister Wieczorek-Zeul attended the main ceremonies commemorating the 100th anniversary of the beginning of the colonial war.
+In 2004, then Federal Economic Cooperation and Development Minister Wieczorek-Zeul attended the main ceremonies commemorating the 100th anniversary of the beginning of the terrible colonial war in Namibia.
 Her successor in office, Niebel, visited Namibia in 2010, 2011 and 2013.
 In April 2012, then Federal Minister of Education and Research Schavan was in Windhoek for the signing of a declaration to establish the Southern African Science Service Centre on Climate Change and Adaptive Land Management.

-Lively contacts are also maintained at federal state and municipal level, for example the partnership between the city-state of Bremen and Namibia and the town twinning arrangements between Windhoek and Berlin and Bremen.
+Similarly lively contacts are also maintained at federal state and municipal level, for example the town twinning arrangements between Windhoek and Berlin and Bremen.
 There is also intensive exchange between church-affiliated groups, non-governmental organisations and scientists and academics from the two countries.

 In 2013, bilateral trade between Germany and Namibia was worth approximately EUR 272 million, German imports from Namibia amounting to around EUR 106 million and German exports to Namibia approximately EUR 166 million.
 Germany’s principal imports from Namibia are copper, zinc, earths and stone, fish and fruit.
 Germany’s main exports to Namibia are aircraft, machinery and mineral fuels.